choco-cupcake/GoodBoi/README.md

 ### Use Cases
 - GoodBoi can be used to identify vulnerable patterns in smart contracts, drawing inspiration from audited contracts and hacks happened in the wild — low precision and manual filtering.

+- During an audit in can be useful to find similar implementations of specific functionalities under exam

 - GoodBoi can also be used to search for specific sets of contracts based on research requirements.
 While Slither is currently the primary focus due to its high expressivity and fast performance, other analysis tools may be implemented in the future.

 ### Usage